mahfakhr/exporter-exercise/README.md

 2. The cancel existing import functionality should ideally **stop** an existing import.
 So no further bytes are piped from data source to the cache.
 3. Bonus points for helpful test coverage on new code.

-### Task 2b 🧪

-**Please choose either 2a or 2b!**

-The engineer who implemented this functionality forgot to add tests.
-We would like to cover this feature with tests.
-Please add suitable tests for the exporter.

-**Tips**

-1. We are looking for how you approach testing code - be prepared to answer questions on why certain tests have been added!
-2. Test names should be descriptive and help us understand why you chose to write that test.

 ### Task 3 📈